 All the incoming traffic is passed through a “scrubbing center” before accessing a network or application.
-These are maintained by companies that provide DDoS mitigation services and therefore, they cost a lot.
-But, if you are a victim of large DDoS attacks affecting your business, then you have no choice other than to invest in DDoS mitigation service.
+These are maintained by companies that provide DDoS mitigation services, and therefore, they cost a lot.
+But, if you are a victim of large DDoS attacks affecting your business, you have no choice but to invest in a DDoS mitigation service.

 Cloudways provides an initial level of security to its clients.
-They receive fully updated servers with application and server level firewalls that help in detecting the unusual behavior of traffic and halting hacking attempts at an application level.
+They receive fully updated servers with application and server level firewalls that help detect the unusual behavior of traffic and halt hacking attempts at an application level.

 Securing your website against a DDoS attack is a tough job.
-But, they say it’s better to be safe than sorry.
-The best you can do to reduce the threat of DDoS attacks is by fixing vulnerabilities in your WordPress sites.
+But, to ensure maximum safety, you can reduce the threat of DDoS attacks by fixing vulnerabilities in your WordPress sites.

-This functionality is enabled by default since WordPress 3.5 and provides services like pingbacks and trackbacks among others.
+This functionality has been enabled by default since WordPress 3.5 and provides services like pingbacks and trackbacks.
 These can be easily exploited to send HTTP requests to a target website.
-If thousands of WordPress websites are compromised and they start sending requests to a target website in parallel, a large Application Layer DDoS attack can occur.

-It is better to shut down the XML-RPC functionality on all of your WordPress websites, so they cannot be used to launch a DDoS attack that utilizes pingbacks and trackbacks.
+Shutting down the XML-RPC functionality on your WordPress website is recommended to stop the attackers from launching a DDoS attack that utilizes pingbacks and trackbacks.

-Just add the following code into your .htaccess file.
+Just add the following code to your .htaccess file.